Category Archives: Qt

 Undo in complex Qt projects

-When you implement user interfaces, you should always be ready that your customers will ask very simple question: “Hey, where is undo in my application?”.
-Sometimes it makes developers totally puzzled because they haven’t even considered it.
-Then developers can find that they have to apply to project so much code changes and in so [...]
+UPDATE: You may consider studying more advanced techniques described in second “undo” article: Designing Undo for large-scale projects.
+Going deep. ~~~~~ When you implement user interfaces, you should always be ready that your customers will ask very simple question: “Hey, where is undo in my application?”.
+Sometimes it makes developers totally puzzled :) because they […]

 Encode BuildId or Version into Application